jeremiah-joh/rnglibc/README.md

 `size_t pseudo_random()`

-Returns pseudo-random number between 1 and maximum number of `size_t`.
+Returns pseudo-random number from 1 to maximum number of `size_t`.
 This function is guaranteed to not return 0 unless the processor is neither 64 nor 32 bit.